Xilinx/Alveo-Cards/docs/card-validation.md

  ```

 Next step:
-- Go to [AR 75975](https://www.xilinx.com/support/answers/75975.html) for additional details on the 2RP-DFX platform
+- Load the shell partition before running an application.
+See [AR 75975](https://www.xilinx.com/support/answers/75975.html) details.

 - - -
 ### Different python versions for user and root

-In some cases, you may have different python versions for user and for root which can lead to odd behaviors with the driver.
+In some cases, you may have different python versions for user and for root, as shown below.
+This can lead to odd behaviors with the driver.

  ```